 Let’s first analyze the test name:

-Rapid: Its rapid test that can be done within few minutes.
+Rapid: It is a rapid test that can be done within a few minutes.

 Plasma: The sample is plasma (or serum)

 Reagin: The term “reagin” means that this test does not look for antibodies against the actual bacterium, but rather for antibodies against substances released by cells when they are damaged by Treponema pallidum.

 In some textbooks you can find reagin means an antibody to cardiolipin.

 RPR test is one of the nonspecific tests (another non-specific test is VDRL Test) commonly used to screen the population for syphilis.
 The RPR test measures IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoprotein-like material, and possibly cardiolipin released from the treponemes.